Review of Ancestry Dog Food

 Even when you consider the protein-boosting effect of the flaxseed, this looks like the profile of a kibble containing a notable amount of meat.

-Ancestry is a plant-based dry dog food using a notable amount of named meat meals as its main sources of animal protein, thus earning the brand 4.5 stars.
+Ancestry lists both with-grain and grain-free dry dog foods that incorporate a notable amount of named meat meals as its main source of animal protein, thus earning the brand 4.5 stars.

 Has Ancestry Dog Food Been Recalled?

 The following list (if present) includes all dog food recalls since 2009 directly related to this Ancestry brand.
 If there are no recalls listed in this section, we have not yet reported any events.